 Students can take CED 730 over multiple semesters.
 The total number of credit hours for CED 730 is 9 hours.
-Students will receive an "I" in the course until all hours/tasks are completed.

-Students who have registered for 9 hours are not required to register for the course again when completing hours/tasks to resolve "I"
+Students have the option to receive an "I" in the course until all hours/tasks are completed, if there is a reasonable expectation that they can complete requirements.
+Students who have registered for 9 hours are not required to register for the course again when completing hours/tasks to resolve "I".